junxit/us-congress-bills-110/metadata.md

 - 2007-07-11 — Placed on the Union Calendar, Calendar No. 140.
 - 2007-07-11 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 110-225.
 - 2007-07-11 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 110-225.
+- 2007-07-16 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 270.